-- Support local networks working on social issues to create a strategy to improve access to opportunities for targeted neighborhoods. - Coordinate with the Denton County Transportation Authority (DCTA) to improve access to transit resources. - o Implement activities included in the Denton Affordable Housing Strategic Toolkit - Increase access to information and resources on fair and affordable housing - Support training opportunities on the City's programs and Fair Housing for local real estate professionals, property owners, and managers. - Attend fair housing training when available to keep staff apprised of any recent changes to fair housing laws - Implement the City of Denton's non-discrimination ordinance. - Increase supports and services for residents with housing assistance: - Provide public service funding that contributes to the following: economic stability, education access and quality, health care access and quality, neighborhood and built environment and social and community context. - Improve the housing crisis response system programs for people experiencing or at-risk of experiencing homelessness.
+- Support local networks working on social issues to create a strategy to improve access to opportunity for targeted neighborhoods. - Coordinate with the Denton County Transportation Authority (DCTA) to improve access to transit resources. - o Implement activities in support of the Denton Affordable Housing Strategic Toolkit's

+Increase access to information and resources on fair and affordable housing

+- Support training opportunities on the City's programs and Fair Housing for local real estate professionals, property owners, and managers. - Attend fair housing training when available to keep staff apprised of any recent changes to fair housing laws - o Implement the City of Denton's non-discrimination ordinance.

+• Increase supports and services for residents with housing assistance:

+- o Provide public service funding that contributes to the Social Determinants of Health. - Improve the housing crisis response system programs to people experiencing or atrisk of experiencing homelessness.